infrabel/GNaP.WebApi.Versioning/README.md

 You can now use ```VersionedRoute``` instead of ```Route``` in your controllers to get API versioning for free on your routes.

-Remember to turn on [Attribute Based Routing](http://www.asp.net/web-api/overview/web-api-routing-and-actions/attribute-routing-in-web-api-2) with [MapHttpAttributeRoutes()](http://msdn.microsoft.com/en-us/library/dn479134%28v=vs.118%29.aspx) on your Web API configuration.
+Remember to turn on [Attribute Based Routing](http://www.asp.net/web-api/overview/web-api-routing-and-actions/attribute-routing-in-web-api-2) with [MapHttpAttributeRoutes()](http://msdn.microsoft.com/en-us/library/dn479134%28v=vs.118%29.aspx) on your Web API configuration, in case it isn't already there (e.g.: Visual Studio 2012 Web API template does not contain it).

 ## Example